stack-inc/electron-releases/docs/api/base-view.md

 #### `view.setFocusable(focusable)` _Experimental_

-* `focusable` boolean - Sets whether this view can be focused on.
+* `focusable` boolean - Whether this view can be focused on.

 #### `view.isFocusable()` _Experimental_